Thursday, April 16, 2026

 Introduction

-If you are facing ORA-01194: file needs more recovery to be consistent, this guide will help you fix it step-by-step in Oracle 11g, 12c, and higher versions.
+If you are facing ORA-01194: file needs more recovery to be consistent, this guide will help you step-by-step DBA tested solution and Fix ORA-01194 in 5 minutes using this method

 The error ORA-01194: file 1 needs more recovery to be consistent occurs in an Oracle database when you attempt to open the database after incomplete recovery.